Namecheap has earned a good reputation for its domain registration services since launching as a domain registrar in 2000.

 However, the Turbo and Supersonic plans take things up to a whole new level with a range of performance-optimized features including:

 - Free CDN access

 - Free SSL

-For more control and flexibility with your website, VPS hosting plans are a great option.
+For more control and flexibility with your website, Virtual Private Server plans are a great option.

-With up to 8 CPU cores, 12GB of memory and 240GB of storage, Namecheap’s VPS plans are a great choice for people who are making a move from shared hosting to VPS hosting for the first time.
+With up to 8 CPU cores, 12GB of memory and 240GB of storage, Namecheap’s VPS plans are a great choice for people who are making a move from shared hosting to Virtual Private Server hosting for the first time.

 For anyone who needs more control over their server’s setup, or more robust features to support a high-performance website, Namecheap’s VPS hosting plans leave a lot to be desired.

 Check out our review of the other Namecheap Alternatives to find a more one for your needs.

 We have to say, Namecheap’s dedicated hosting pleasantly surprised us.